QodotPlugin/qodot-plugin/README.md

 ex: *.png*, *.jpg* or *.tres*

+##### Entity Mapper

+A script reference to the QodotEntityMapper-derived class used to spawn custom nodes.

+### QodotEntityMapper

+QodotEntityMapper is assigned to QodotMap as a Script reference, and used to spawn custom nodes for map entities.

+The default behaviour returns a Position3D node for anything that isn't the worldspawn or a classname containing 'trigger'.

 ## Extending Qodot

 By default, Qodot provides basic conversion of brushes into StaticBody and Area nodes based on the presence of 'trigger' in their *.map* classname.